top 0

 Shop ‘til you drop at Citygate Outlets

-As the first outlet mall in Hong Kong, Citygate Outlets remains wildly popular even twenty years after it first opened.
-It’s not hard to see why: With over 150 international brands ranging represented, ranging from Adidas to Versace, as well as year-round discounts, the retail extravaganza is bound to satisfy shoppers of all kinds on a hunt for a bargain.
+As the first outlet mall in Hong Kong, Citygate Outlets remains wildly popular even more than 20 years after it first opened.
+It’s not hard to see why: With over 150 international brands represented, ranging from Adidas to Versace, as well as year-round discounts, the retail extravaganza is bound to satisfy shoppers of all kinds on a hunt for a bargain.

 After spending the whole day here (which is more likely than you’d think!), take your pick of riding either the bus or the MTR back home, both of which are conveniently located right next to the mall.
 If you’re bringing the kids with you, make sure they don’t get too soaked dashing through the open-air fountain in the plaza outside!